ghb24/NECI_STABLE/docs/neci/input/calc.rst

 **STARTCAS** [ElectronsInCAS] [VirtualSpinOrbitalsInCAS] [InitialWalkers]
-    Set the initial configuration of walkers to be proportional to the ground-state wavefunction from a CAS diagonalisation.
-InitialWalkers
-    is an optional integer argument.
+    Set the initial configuration of walkers to be proportional to the ground-state wavefunction from an initial specified CAS diagonalisation.
+InitialWalkers is an optional integer argument.
 If present, then only that number of walkers will be assigned to the ground-state distribution initially.
 The shift will then remain fixed at the value given in the input file, until the number of walkers reaches the desired number.
 Alternatively, without the argument, all